 Who is DOT OIG's Whistleblower Protection Coordinator?

-The Inspector General has designated Jason Weidenfeld as the Office of Inspector General’s (OIG) Whistleblower Protection Ombudsman, tasked with educating U.S. Department of Transportation (DOT) employees about prohibitions against retaliating against Federal whistleblowers and their specific rights and remedies.
-However, the Ombudsman cannot act as a legal representative, agent, or advocate for DOT employees.
+The Inspector General has designated Jason Weidenfeld as the Office of Inspector General’s (OIG) Whistleblower Protection Coordinator, tasked with educating U.S. Department of Transportation (DOT) employees about prohibitions against retaliating against Federal whistleblowers and their specific rights and remedies.
+However, the Coordinator cannot act as a legal representative, agent, or advocate for DOT employees.
 OIG's Whistleblower Protection Coordinator can be reached at: 202-366-1514 or at OIGwhistleblowerinfo@oig.dot.gov.

 What is Whistleblower Retaliation?